-While it's often desirable to have a single lockfile for the whole repository for simplicity and consistency, sometimes you may need multiple.
-This is necessary, for example, when you have conflicting versions of requirements, such as one project using Django 2 and other projects using Django 3.
+While it's often desirable to have a single lockfile for the whole project for simplicity and consistency, sometimes you may need multiple.
+This is necessary, for example, when you have conflicting versions of requirements, such as part of your code using Django 2 and other parts using Django 3.

 Start by defining multiple "resolves", which are logical names for lockfile paths.
 For example:

 Then, teach Pants which resolves every `